Honey Soy Tempeh Summer Rolls

 - Place rice paper onto a clean counter or cutting board.
 Do 4 at a time and then assemble 4 rolls.

-- To assemble rolls, layer lettuce, turkey, carrots, and cucumbers.
+- To assemble rolls, layer lettuce, cilantro, tempeh strips, carrots, and cucumbers.
 (You may need to tear the lettuce leaves into smaller pieces as you work so that they fit in the middle of the rice paper rolls.)
 Don’t overfill or the paper will break.
 Fold rice paper over the filling from the bottom up.
 Then fold sides over.
 Roll as tightly as possible (Again, check out the this video for tips).

 - Repeat until you have no more filling.